Which of the following accounts does NOT appear on a classified b... | Study Prep in Pearson+

 Step 1: Understand the structure of a classified balance sheet.
 It organizes assets, liabilities, and equity into specific categories such as current assets, long-term assets, current liabilities, long-term liabilities, and shareholders' equity.

+Step 2: Identify the nature of each account given: Prepaid Insurance is an asset (specifically a current asset), Accounts Payable is a current liability, Retained Earnings is part of shareholders' equity, and Service Revenue is an income statement account representing revenues earned.

-Step 3: Recognize that expense accounts, such as Salaries Expense, do not appear on the balance sheet.
-Instead, they are reported on the income statement because they represent costs incurred during a period.
+Step 3: Recall that a classified balance sheet only includes balance sheet accounts, which are assets, liabilities, and equity accounts.
+Revenue accounts like Service Revenue do not appear on the balance sheet; they appear on the income statement.

-Step 4: Review each account given: Accounts Payable (liability), Accounts Receivable (asset), Accumulated Depreciation—Equipment (contra-asset), and Salaries Expense (expense).

-Step 5: Conclude that the account which does NOT appear on a classified balance sheet is the Salaries Expense account, as it is part of the income statement, not the balance sheet.
+Step 4: Conclude that among the options, Service Revenue is the only account that does NOT appear on a classified balance sheet because it is a revenue account, not an asset, liability, or equity account.

+Step 5: Therefore, when asked which account does not appear on a classified balance sheet, the correct answer is the revenue account, Service Revenue.

 Watch next